 3. Identify underserved populations and then target accordingly - Who are you trying to reach?
 What kind of specialized resources can you offer them?
 Creating digital communities for your underserved student populations and tagging content accordingly gives you near SUPERHERO powers when it comes to delivering curated resources.
 Which brings us to...

-4. Make sure your lists are current - Upload new contact lists at least once a semester.
+4. Make sure your lists are current - Upload new subscriber lists at least once a semester.
 Keeping your lists up to date ensures that each and every one of your students are getting everything you have to offer.
 Bonus points for pre-assigning your students to industry or academic communities based on their majors (they can update at anytime).

 5. Engage through institutional hashtags - On many campuses, athletics, student clubs, and other departments maintain their own social profiles.
 Do a little research to see how these groups are engaging on social with their audiences and then leverage the same hashtags to promote relevant content, events, and featured job and internship opportunities.